lazynoc/content-builder/UPSC PYQP/Last_5_Year_PYQ/Questions/python_scripts/COLUMNS_TO_INGEST.md

-# Columns to Ingest from Grok-Analyzed JSON
+# Columns to Ingest from Enhanced OpenAI Analysis

 ## 📊 **Complete Column Mapping**